qcoral/infinite-benchy-theorem/notes.md

 tl;dr we're gonna make an awesome printer, don't overoptimize on making an all-purpose manufacturing machine or max optimizing for speed

+This is just gonna be "how many features can we cram in for $300" lol

+Like tinkerer's dream

+Anyhow, this issue of VOCs seems rlly interesting - didn't realize toluene and other organic stuff i learned in chemistry class would actually appear.

+also it's really weird coming back to all of this.

+as for build volume - playing around in prusaslicer and like 99% of my prints fit within ~160mm.
+I think i'll run with something around there.

+We do need a minimum size to fit the toolheads though. wonder how that'll work.

+Okay so a toolhead is roughly like 60mm in width??

+so apparently bed sizes are only 150, 200, etc. guess our work is cut out for us.